Greetings and Salutations!

 2013 marks TEN YEARS OF MIDNIGHT CALLING EZINE!

-A lot has been going on lately, so I have been rather remiss about posting interviews and reviews.
-My apologies to the bands and readers!
-Check out the new review of the fine EP from Stupid Bitch Reject.
+Meanwhile, check out the interview with Jim Strange, and the review of the fine EP from Stupid Bitch Reject.
 We had the fortune to check out John Howie, Jr. and the Rosewood Bluff at Saxapahaws on May 25th.
 As usual, they gave a great performance, rockin’ their unique brand of galvanized Country.
 We also met one of the most unique craftsmen I’ve seen in along time, the friendly and personable Mr. Johnny Mack, who hand carves wooden bow ties and top hats.
 Yes, that’s wooden top hats!
 Our Steampunk meter immediately activated!
-Other festival goers were rather unpleasant.
+Other festival goers were rather rude and unpleasant.
 More later.